IT spending to continue growing in 2015

 However, enterprise software is expected to be the big mover in 2015, with spending on solutions such as customer relationship management software rising by 5.5 per cent year-over-year to reach $335 billion.

-This is unsurprising when you consider the increased prominence many organisations are placing on investing in business management strategy software.
+This is unsurprising when you consider the increased prominence many organizations are placing on investing in business management strategy software.